 If you don't travel to New York during the MLB season, you can always take a tour of the stadium or visit the surrounding area.
 After all, it is a mythical place that sets the cultural, sporting and leisure agenda for New Yorkers.
 Here is an article to help you discover how to visit Yankee Stadium.

-If, on the other hand, you prefer to watch an NFL (National Football League) game, the New York Giants play at MetLife Stadium and watching them live is quite a spectacle.
+If you prefer to watch an NFL (National Football League) game, the New York Giants play at MetLife Stadium and watching them live is quite a spectacle.

 Cruising the waters of the Hudson will give you a break from long walks as you take in the views of the Manhattan skyline, cross the Brooklyn Bridge below and get up close and personal with the Statue of Liberty.